Quantum Closeness Testing: A Streaming Algorithm and Applications: Testing Independence

-To see this algorithm successes with high probability, we notice that \begin{itemize} \item If $\rho$ is independent, then $\rho$ is independent in the bipartition $S_1$ and $S_2$.
-Since $25C\frac{\Pi_{i=1}^m d_i}{\epsilon^2}$ copies of $\rho$ are enough to test the independence of $\rho$ in the bipartition $S_1$ and $S_2$ for trace distance parameter $\epsilon/5$ with successful probability at least ${\frac{2}{3}}$.
-By Chernoff bound, the probability that it pass the test of Line 2 is at least $\sqrt[3]{\frac{2}{3}}$ repeat this procedure $40$ times.
-To see it also pass the test of Line 6 and the test of Line 10 with probability at least $\sqrt[3]{\frac{2}{3}}$, we notice that
+If $\rho$ is independent, then $\rho$ is also independent in $S_1$ and $S_2$ since $25C\frac{\Pi_{i=1}^m d_i}{\epsilon^2}$ of $\rho$ are sufficient for testing independence in these bipartitions with at least a ${\frac{2}{3}}$ probability of success given a trace distance parameter of $\epsilon/5$.
+According to the Chernoff bound, the probability of passing the test in Line 2 is at least $\sqrt[3]{\frac{2}{3}}$.
+This procedure is repeated 40 times.
+To see it also passing the test in Line 6 and the test in Line 10 with a probability of at least $\sqrt[3]{\frac{2}{3}}$, note that

-The number of copies supplied are enough for this algorithm.
-The probability of outputting "Yes" is at least $\frac{2}{3}$.
+which is a sufficient number of copies for this algorithm, and the probability of outputting "Yes" is at least $\sqrt[3]{\frac{2}{3}}$.